dimits-ts/syndisco/README.md

 This framework is designed for academic use, mainly for simulating Social Science experiments with multiple participants.
 It is finetuned for heavy server-side use and multi-day computations with limited resources.
 It has been tested on both simulated debates and online fora.

-> ⚠ **Warning: Active Development**
-> This project is currently in active development.
-The API is subject to change at any time without prior notice.
-> We recommend keeping an eye on updates and version releases if you're using this project in your applications.
-> Any bug reports or feature requests are welcome!.

 ## Usage